Manila Landscaping Rope - Biodegradable Natural Fiber,

 Decorative and Economical

 Manila landscaping rope (natural and synthetic, also known as UnManila or ProManila) is specified mostly in diameters 1", 1 1/4", 1 1/2", and 2".
-It's used for example, in fencing, and as railings on decks and decorative bridges.
-Sometimes it's a matter of stringing some rope through holes drilled in posts to create a decorative border or fence.
+It's used for example, in fencing, and as decorative railings on decks and back yard bridges.
+Sometimes it's just a matter of stringing some rope through holes drilled in posts to create a great looking border or fence.

 Or you can just wrap some rope around a couple of posts for no particular reason and it looks great.